 Since oxygen is required for bioremediation, what are the effects in creating an oxygen deficient environment in a closed space?
-Bioremediation has many advantages, but these questions and other concerns are usually not addressed.

-The resultant silica (sand) matrix effectively locks the hazardous components in to a stable, environmentally friendly, sand-like residue that may be left in place without the need for expensive oil spill remediation activities.
+The resultant silica (sand) matrix effectively locks the hazardous components into a stable, environmentally friendly, sand-like residue that may be left in place without the need for expensive oil spill remediation activities.

 Spraying 1-5 percent by weight of soil with each Oil Solutions Step 1 / Step 2 product typically satisfies regulatory requirements.